NuNetwork/documentation/_kb/nbt-discourse-assistantbot.md

 ## Standardise motion texts

 The main aim is to standardise the format of motions and custodial grants in a way that will allow other future tools to scrape the data from this forum and present it elsewhere.
 There has been an idea floating around for a web service which allows for data feed generation with a few clicks of a mouse.
 Such a web service could also act as a repository for motions and custodial proposals so that the data around the activity of NuNet can be easily accessed.
-The first step towards this is getting motions and proposals into a standard format so that the process can be automated as much as possible and that's where I come in.

-Dend the bot user a Private message which says
+A typical use case of Shareholder that wants to propose and hash a motion.

+1. Shareholder wishes to propose a motion.
+2. Shareholder composes motion away from site.
+3. Shareholder sends Pm to Assistant with the motion (see command below)
+4. Shareholder clicks on 'verify' link in the reply from Assistant and copies the entire text.
+5. Shareholder starts new topic and pastes the copied text into the post.
+They can then add any other text they want but that won't be included in the hash

+The instruction next to the verify link, to copy everything including the tags in instruction for if you want to independently verify the hash with a tool that isn't Assistant bot.
+When calculating the hash, assistant uses the raw text contained by the tags.
+By copying just that portion of the raw text, any other tool that calculates RIPEMD160 hashes should return the same value.

+To use Assistant to format a motion, send a PM to @assistant. the first two words of the message should be 'motion hash'.
+Any other text in the message will be treated as the motion text and will be formatted into a standard motion.

-`hash this is a test motion`
+`motion hash this is my motion`

-you will receive the following:
+Once correctly formatted, Assistant will calculate the RIPEMD160 hash of the motion text and will reply to your PM with the text for your post.

 {% highlight text %}

-`ripemd160 hash: 836670cc16303aaa6e2c93891c7d9c6123c09ae7
+Motion RIPEMD160 hash: 886c36dd00ebdf8f87812d141ba941e053c21830

-=############ Motion Hash starts with this line ############=
+=##=##=##=##=##=## Motion hash starts with this line ##=##=##=##=##=##=

-this is a test motion
+this is my motion

-=############ Motion Hash ends with this line ############=
+=##=##=##=##=##=## Motion hash ends with this line ##=##=##=##=##=##=
 {% endhighlight %}

+To copy that text you need to click the 'Verify' link towards the bottom of Assistant reply.
+This shows you the raw text that was hashed.
+If you paste that raw text, in it's entirety, into your post, it will appear nicely formatted as it did in Assistant reply.
+If you don't copy the raw 'verify' text, your post won't be nicely formatted and the verification text will fail the hash if any one checks.

+Assistant adds some hidden html tags to the formatted motion which will allow future tools to easily access information.

+To verify a motion hash, reply to a motion post, mention @assistant and follow immediately with the word 'verify'.

+`@assistant verify hash this is my motion`

+Assistant will scan the entire thread for any motions and re-calculate the hash on each.
+This provides a nice, easy way to verify that a motions text hasn't changed and that you are voting for the correct thing in your Nu client.